-Lucy Blake in Killean Resource Centre, with support from Maura Bolger, Speech and Language therapist, continues to orchestrate this choir and has initiated and organized the choirs’ appearances at the following community events over the past few years:
+Lucy Blake in Killean Resource Centre, with support from Maura Bolger, Speech and Language therapist, continues to orchestrate this choir and has initiated and organised the choirs’ appearances at many community events.

-• Singing for Wellbeing workshop in Ferrybank Library, this was open to members of the public.
-The workshop was organized and hosted by Ferrybank Library and delivered by Fr Willie Purcell and his musicians.
+The Singing for Wellbeing workshop in Ferrybank Library.
+This was open to members of the public.
+The workshop was organised and hosted by Ferrybank Library and delivered by Fr Willie Purcell and his musicians.

-• Waterford Well festival with Anne Woolworths’ Bealtainne Choir in Waterford Regional Hospital.
+The Waterford Well festival in which Music in Motion performed with The Bealtainne Choir in Waterford Regional Hospital.

-• We performed at the Wyse Park Family Fun day on June 21st supported by Ritz Co-op.
+The Wyse Park Family Fun day supported by Ritz Co-op.

-• The choir took part in The Imagine Festival – Parade of Light on Oct 17th.
+The choir took part in The Imagine Festival – Parade of Light.

-• We performed Christmas carols for the Solas Centre Art and Craft Christmas Fair, some members of staff from Killean resource centre and their families sang with us.
+Music in Motion performed Christmas carols for the Solas Cancer Support Centre Art and Craft Christmas Fair in December, some members of staff from Killean resource centre and their families sang along with the choir..

 The Diversity Festival launch in alongside The High Hopes Choir.
 This event was attended by Aodhán ó Ríordan and Colm O’Gorman.